Journey through the Chilterns with Chalk, Cherries and Chairs

 Join Chalk, Cherries and Chairs on a journey showcasing its achievements over the past five and a half years.

-As we look to the end of the project, we’ll continue sharing its successes through this website and social media, celebrating the legacy left by this inspiring partnership.
+As CCC wraps up, we’ll continue sharing its successes through this websites and social media, celebrating the legacy left by this inspiring partnership.
+Find out more about the scheme’s legacy, and what you can do next, at www.chilterns.org.uk/ccc-legacy

 Related news